kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 5. Place the Swagger Codegen jar file in the `frontend` directory.
 6. Rename the Swagger Codegen har file to **swagger-codegen-cli.jar**.
 7. Run `npm run apis:visualization` within the `frontend` directory.
-8. Create a new python file that will be executed to generate a visualization.
+8. Create a new Python file that will be executed to generate a visualization.
     * Python 3 **MUST** be used.
-    * The new python file should be created within the `backend/src/apiserver/visualization` directory and it should have the same name as the type that was created earlier, use snake case instead of screaming snake case (i.e. `visualization.py`).
+    * The new Python file should be created within the `backend/src/apiserver/visualization` directory and it should have the same name as the type that was created earlier, use snake case instead of screaming snake case (i.e. `visualization.py`).